liu-allan/Leukemia-Treatment-Application/README.md

 ![Patient List Page](https://user-images.githubusercontent.com/44624612/231534114-3fa2d8e7-ed4e-4fb9-8d4f-28473c73a298.png)

-### 2.2 Patient Form Page
+### 2.3 Patient Form Page

 - Fill in patient parameters
 - Press Save to add the new patient to the list
-- Press Cancel to return to the Patient List Page
+- Press Cancel to return to the previous page

 ![Patient Form Page](https://user-images.githubusercontent.com/44624612/231534394-62da01d8-dfd0-48ec-a9c6-9082e1b726ce.png)

-### 2.3 Patient Information Page
+### 2.4 Patient Information Page

 - Press Edit to change patient parameters.
 - If there is new data, input the prescribed dosage, ANC measurement and date of measurement.
 - Press Save to save the record into the database.
-- Input the number of cycles into the future to run (Note: no negative numbers or number >= 99 as the calculate button will be disabled)
+- Input the number of cycles into the future to run (Note: no negative numbers or numbers > 99 as the calculate button will be disabled) (if '1' is inputted, there will actually be 2 cycles ran)
 - Press Calculate to run the model with the newest and previously saved records.

 ![Patient Information Page](https://user-images.githubusercontent.com/44624612/231534625-c6de4f25-946d-4278-98df-4cd431252e2e.png)